Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 As well, mindfulness that incorporates chanting or mantras can help them with getting used to making the sounds they may be struggling with.

-At Sol Speech & Language Therapy, we incorporate mindfulness into our science based speech therapy practice where it makes sense.
+At Sol Speech And Language Therapy, we incorporate mindfulness into our science based speech therapy practice where it makes sense.

-By combining mindfulness with more traditional treatments for childhood apraxia of speech, we work to get your child the best results in treating their speech disorder.
+By combining mindfulness with more traditional treatments for childhood apraxia of speech, we work to get your child the best results in treating their speech disorder, which can also reduce any anxiety they may be feeling due to their speech challenges.

 Speech therapy is a great resource to help with childhood apraxia of speech.